lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 The **Validator Exit Bus** contract is pausable using the [GateSeal](https://github.com/lidofinance/gate-seals?tab=readme-ov-file#what-is-a-gateseal) to prevent unexpected behavior that could harm the protocol.

-When the contract is paused, it prevents any submitting, revealing data or triggering of exits.
+When the contract is paused, it prevents hash submissions, data reveals, and exits triggering.

 ---